eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.12 Relying Party verifies that WUA is not revoked

-[Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked) explained how a PID Provider or an Attestation Provider can verify that a Wallet Unit is not suspended or revoked.
+[Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked) explained how a PID Provider or an Attestation Provider can verify that a Wallet Unit is not revoked.
 The same mechanism is used by Relying Party Instances as well.

 ##### 6.6.3.13 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data